ROOFING ESTIMATES

 Example 1 Explanation

-Click to read!
+Click to read

 Example 2 Explanation

-This is for a shingle roof from June 2023 in Kerrville, Tx.
+This is for a shingle roof.
+The storm was June of 2023 in Kerrville, Tx.
 This estimate was done in the SimSol program, as opposed to the much more common Xactimate program.
 We find that SimSol generally pays lower.
 You will see that that is the case with this claim.
 One glaring example is lines 3 and 4 on the insurance estimate.
 These two lines account for the replacement of the shingles.
 Their combined unit cost is about $236.
 On the Square estimate line 2 is for the shingle replacement.
 Our estimate shows a unit cost of $259.53, which makes a $900 difference from the insurance.
 Another example is line 7 on the insurance estimate.
 They paid a unit cost of $29.96 for the ’15 pound felt’.
 The Square Roofing estimate has that material at $34.29 which equates to a difference of $500 between the two estimates.
 Then they play games by paying a little more on certain items.
 The Square estimate has a ‘lead pipe boot’ at $79.59, whereas the insurance estimate is at $90.10.
 So they’ve given an extra $75 for this aspect, yet they’re thousands short on the bottom line… With these errors corrected, Square Roofing got the owner an additional $5,000.

-Click to read!
+Click to read

 Example 3 Explanation

-Click to read!
+Click to read

 Example 4 Explanation

-Click to read!
+Click to read

 Simply put, roofing is in our blood.